bytesunite/li-git-essential-training/ch4-push-your-code.md

 ## Create a file and stage it
 With the forked repo downloaded to your computer and up and running within VSCode, we will learn how to create a file and add this file to the Staging Area.

 1. Create a new file named *Example.md* in the parent directory with the text "This is content".
-Then save the file.
+Then save the file.<br>
+NOTE: The instructor provides an illustration showing created files are on our local machine.
+However it would help if the instructor had you go to GitHub and view your remote repo to help reaffirm this.

 2. Open an integrated terminal in VSCode if it is not already open.<br>
    NOTE: The instructor fails to show how to open a terminal in VSCode but it can be done a couple ways.
 You can go to the main menu and click on *Terminal* then click on *New Terminal*.
 The other way is to right click on a directory in the GitHub Explorer and select *Open in integrated Terminal*.